MD Educational Foundation

 Key Personnel:

 • Deirdre Doherty - Director of Schools & Partnerships: Leads the Schools Application and Onboarding Team, responsible for growing meaningful school collaborations across UK and Ireland.
-She emphasizes: “We are all about prioritising student wellbeing.”
+She emphasises: “We are all about prioritising student wellbeing.”

 Employees: 1 employee earning between £60,000-£70,000 (year ending March 2024)